-Continuing in our discussion of metrics that can be applied to testing processes, Automation Progress is another useful metric.
+Continuing our discussion of metrics that can be applied to testing processes, Automation Progress is another useful metric.
 It refers to the percent of automatable test cases and asks the question, “How many test cases have been automated at a given time?”
 Basically, this metric evaluates how well one is doing in the goal of automated software testing.
 The goal is to automate 100% of the “automatable” test cases.
 This metric is useful during the various stages of automated testing development.

 AA # of actual test cases automated